Silver-Creative/rathnir/README.md

 Documents/Paradox Interactive/Europa Universalis 4/mods
 ```

 and paste in the zipped build file.
-Then, unzip it and pull the "rathnir.mod" file out onto the mods folder.
-If necessary, rename the build folder to "rathnir" so as to match the .mod file.
+Then, unzip it and pull the "descriptor.mod" file out onto the mods folder.
+If necessary, rename the .mod file to "rathnir-main.mod" so as to match the folder.

-At this point, you should have at least two things in your mods folder:
+At this point, you should have at least two things in your /mod folder:
-* the "**rathnir**" folder;
+* the "**rathnir-main**" folder;
-* the "**rathnir.mod**" file;
+* the "**rathnir-main.mod**" file;

 ### Launching EU4

 If everything checks out, delete the .zip file and start up EU4.
-When modifying a playset, you should now see an icon-less "Rathnir" mod pop up.
+When modifying a playset, you should now see an icon-less "Rathnir-LocalFork" mod pop up.
 Add it to your playset, switch to that playset and hit **Play**!